Kostas Vaxevanis: 2022 Public Surveillance Crisis

 On November 6, 2022, Vaxevanis' Documento published detailed research on the 2022 Surveillance Crisis (wiretapping scandal).According to the journal, several important members of the New Democracy government (including Minister of Foreign Policy Nikos Dendias and Minister of Development and Investment Adonis Georgiadis), ex-prime minister Antonis Samaras, and prolific investigative journalist and publisher Alexis Papahelas were illegally surveilled by the Israeli-made Predator spyware.
 In total, thirty-three people were reported to be on the surveillance list.
 Several international news agencies, including the Daily Mail, picked up the topic.
 On November 7, Vaxevanis asked to testify on the subject.
 The Greek government has not denied the allegations.

+Dispute with Alexis Tsipras

+During the period 2025–2026, a political and personal dispute developed between Vaxevanis and former Prime Minister of Greece, Alexis Tsipras.
+The dispute intensified in November 2025, following the publication by the newspaper Documento of several excerpts from Tsipras's forthcoming book, titled as Ithaki.
+The publishing house Gutenberg took legal action, seeking the withdrawal of the published excerpts and a ban on any further publication.
+The Greek court granted the request through an interim order.
+Vaxevanis publicly criticized the move, describing it as a "form of prior censorship."
+Vaxevanis also stated that he has regretted his previous political support provided to the former prime minister.
+His dispute with Tsipras continued into 2026, with Vaxevanis repeatedly referring to his political differences with Alexis Tsipras and stating that he would continue to criticize Tsipras's political choices.